-For most organizations, having a content management system (CMS) to―you guessed it―manage the content on your website is a big benefit.
-It decreases the reliance on having a developer handy to make even the smallest content changes.
-It puts more control in the hands of an organization’s internal team.
+For most organizations, it’s extremely beneficial to have a content management system (CMS) to – you guessed it – manage the content on your website.
+A CMS decreases the reliance on having a developer handy to make even the smallest content changes.
+As a result, it puts more control in the hands of an organization’s internal team.

 There are hundreds, if not thousands of content management systems out there, and the most popular by far is WordPress.
-For many considering a new or redesigned website, it becomes the one and only CMS option.
-Yes, WordPress is free and easy to setup.
-But (there's always a 'but'), WordPress has its downfalls...
+For many considering a new or redesigned website, it seemingly becomes the one and only CMS option – but it’s not necessarily the right choice.

 WordPress vs. Umbraco

 Yes, WordPress is free and easy to setup, but it has its downfalls when it comes to customization, functionality, and more.
 On the flipside, a CMS like Umbraco offers additional flexibility and capabilities if you need them.
 Those extra benefits can help your organization avoid a few issues.